oko/oko-io/content/guides/audio.md

     * [Triton Audio Fethead inline pre-amp](https://www.amazon.com/TRITON-AUDIO-FetHead-Microphone-Preamp/dp/B06XDPTDN5)
     * [Amazon Basics XLR cable](https://www.amazon.com/Amazon-Basics-Standard-Microphone-Noise-Cancelling/dp/B01JNLUMMW) required to connect mic to pre-amp + mixer

-## Alternative setup for input
+### Alternative setup for input

-The M2 + SM7B setup is ~$600.
+The M2 + SM7B setup is ~$600, which is...not really worth it.
 You can knock $430 off that and just buy a [Rode NT-USB](https://www.amazon.com/Rode-NT-USB-USB-Condenser-Microphone/dp/B00MMKQOEM) podcasting mic.
+Sounds nearly as good, simpler setup, and way cheaper.

 ## Equalization